 Dr. Laura Lazzari is affiliated to Franklin University Switzerland.
-She is currently on research leave in Washington D.C. where she is the recipient of an AAUW International Postdoctoral Fellowship at the Department of Italian at Georgetown University, and teaches at the Department of Romance, German and Slavic Languages and Literatures at George Washington University.
+She is currently on research leave in Washington D.C. where she is Visiting Scholar and Lecturer at the Department of Modern Languages & Literatures at the Catholic University of America.
+During her stay in the United States she has been the recipient of an AAUW International Postdoctoral Fellowship at the Department of Italian at Georgetown University, and has taught Italian literature and film classes at the Department of Romance, German and Slavic Languages and Literatures at George Washington University.
 She studied Italian, French and History of Art at the University of Lausanne, where she obtained an MA in 2001.
 She also holds a Diploma of Teaching French as a Foreign Language from the same university (2000).
 In 2005 she was awarded a scholarship from Lausanne University, in order to spend a year at the University of Oxford, where she obtained a Master of Studies in Women’s Studies.
 In June 2009 she completed a PhD in Italian literature (Lausanne University), and an MA in Teaching (SUPSI, DFA).
 As an Assistant Professor in Italian Studies at Franklin University Switzerland and Coordinator at the Department of Modern Languages and Literatures she taught several courses in Italian language, Italian studies and Italian literature with a focus on gender studies, and carried out many different initiatives to enhance the Italian and Modern Languages curricula.
 Prior to joining Franklin University she worked as a graduate assistant in Italian literature at the University of Lausanne, and as a Lecturer at the University of Fribourg.
 She has published on a wide range of subjects and has given papers in graduate schools and international conferences in Switzerland, Italy, Germany, England, Scotland, Ireland, Canada and the United States.
 Her interests in research revolve around autobiographies in the Renaissance period, women’s writings in the Italian-speaking world, migrant literature, motherhood studies, pedagogy and language acquisition.
 She is a member of various associations, including the Collegium Romanicum, the Swiss Association of Romance languages.
 For more information, see: http://sites.google.com/site/lazzarilaura

 Reading The Literary Encyclopedia helps reduce global information inequality.